 ((D.)) 4.
 Obstruction of Fire Lanes Prohibited.
 Unless required otherwise by this chapter, ((T))the obstruction of a designated fire lane by a parked vehicle or any other object is prohibited, shall constitute a traffic hazard as defined in state law and an immediate hazard to life and property.

 ((E.)) 5.
 Alternate ((M))materials and ((M))methods.
 The fire marshal ((as designee of the department of local services permitting division manager)) may modify any of the provisions ((herein)) of this section where practical difficulties exist.
-The particulars of a modification shall be granted by the fire marshal and shall be entered into the records of the office.
+The particulars of a modification ((shall be granted)) that are approved by the fire marshal ((and)) shall be entered into the final records ((of the office)) for the project permit.

 ((F.)) 6.
 Existing fire lane signs and markings.

 6.1.
-Signs (minimum 9 inch by 16 inch) may be allowed to remain until there is a need for replacement and at that time a 12 inch x 18 inch sign shall be installed.
+Signs ((()) that are a minimum 9 inches by 16 inches(())) may be allowed to remain until there is a need for replacement and at that time a 12 inch ((x)) by 18 inch sign shall be installed.

 6.2.
 Markings may be allowed to remain until there is a need for repainting ((and at that time the provisions outlined in Section C, 1, 2 or 3 shall be complied with)).
 When markings are repainted, they shall comply with subsection 3. of this section.

 ((G.)) 7.
 Maintenance.
-Fire lane markings shall be maintained at the expense of the property owner(s) as often as needed to clearly identify the designated area as being a fire lane.
+Fire lane markings shall be maintained at the expense of the property owner(((s))) as often as needed to clearly identify the designated area as being a fire lane.

 ((H.)) 8.
 Towing notification.
-At each entrance to property where fire lanes have been designated, signs shall be posted in a clearly conspicuous location and shall clearly state that vehicles parked in fire lanes may be impounded, and the name, telephone number((,)) and address of the towing firm where the vehicle may be redeemed.
+At each entrance to property where fire lanes have been designated, signs shall be posted in a clearly conspicuous location and shall clearly state that vehicles parked in fire lanes may be impounded, and the name, telephone number((,)) and address of the towing firm where the vehicle may be ((redeemed)) collected.

 ((I.)) 9.
 Property owner responsible.
 The owner, manager((,)) or person in charge of any property upon which designated fire lanes have been established shall prevent the parking of vehicles or placement of other obstructions in such fire lanes.